Your energy is infectious: PM Modi writes to Naidu | Politics

 - India

-''Whenever any challenge or setback came, it only strengthened your resolve to go about your work with even more courage,'' Modi said.
+The Prime Minister also recalled the time period when BJP leader LK Advani was active in the political sphere and his association with Naidu.
+"There is a related anecdote which comes to my mind.
+During Advani Ji's Rath Yatra, I had been given various organisational duties and was keeping a close track of the Yatra.
+On one occasion.
+I asked the security personnel accompanying Advani Ji about their experience and one of them told me that some of the programmes in Andhra Pradesh were particularly enjoyable.
+When I asked why, they told me that there was one leader Venkaiah Naidu Ji, who spoke in super-fast Telugu and that while they did not understand what was being spoken, they could see the tremendous impact on the audience."

-Referring to his chairmanship of Rajya Sabha, Modi said Naidu has always been a ''stickler for parliamentary discipline and traditions''. ''I know of your personal anguish and discomfort whenever there were unseemly disruptions or the dignity of the Parliament was lowered in any manner.
-Whenever you spoke about it, there was deep pain in your voice, conveying your worry for the long-term future of our nation and the vibrancy of the Parliament,'' Modi wrote in the letter addressed to Naidu as Venkaiah 'garu' (honorific suffix).
+The Prime Minister also lauded Naidu's efforts to keep himself energetic and regular.
+"One could see your energy in the punishing schedule vest kept through the Vice-Presidency.
+You ventured to different parts of the country, and interacted with people from different walks of life, particularly the youth.
+It was not an uncommon sight to see you briskly walking or jogging early in the morning, no matter which part of the country or the world you were in In Delhi, I know that you try to be as regular as possible with your daily badminton game.
+As the Chairman of the Rajya Sabha, you presided over the House with brilliance," wrote PM Modi.

-The prime minister said as the chairman of Rajya Sabha, Naidu presided over the House with brilliance. ''Your warm relations with leaders in the treasury and opposition benches furthered a spirit of cordiality in the House.
-It was heartening to see first-time members, women, and younger members get more opportunities to express themselves.''
-The success of your approach is evident in the record rise in the Rajya Sabha's productivity during your years as the Chairman, Modi pointed out.
+"Your warm relations with leaders in the treasury and opposition benches furthered a spirit of cordiality in the House.
+It was heartening to see first-time Members, women, and younger Members get more opportunities to express themselves.
+The success of your approach is evident in the record rise in the Rajya Sabha's productivity during your years as the Chairman," wrote PM Modi.
+He further wrote, "In the five years gone by, several historic bills have been passed and you will certainly look back at them with satisfaction.
+I am sure the legislations on Articles 370 and 35(A), which were first tabled in the Rajya Sabha would have made you very proud."

-''In the five years gone by, several historic bills have been passed and you will certainly look back at them with satisfaction.
-I am sure the legislations on Articles 370 and 35(A) (relating to abrogation of certain sections of Article 370), which were first tabled in the Rajya Sabha, would have made you very proud,'' he said.
+"Always a stickler for Parliamentary discipline and traditions, I know of your personal anguish and discomfort whenever there were unseemly disruptions or the dignity of the Parliament was lowered in any manner.
+Whenever you spoke about it, there was deep pain in your voice, conveying your worry for the long-term future of our nation and the vibrancy of the Parliament," he said.
+"During your official visits overseas, you put forward India's position on various subjects forthrightly.
+Indeed, a number of world leaders have told me how impressed they were with your clarity of thought and wisdom.
+Your tenure in the BJP Organisation has also been memorable.
+Needless to say, the interest you took in organisational matters energized every Karyakarta.
+You made efforts to strengthen systems in the Party, by setting up more Party offices, ensuring they are active hubs of public service and elaborating on the exact roles of each Party position," he said.

-Recalling Naidu's tenure in the BJP organisation, the prime minister said it has also been memorable. ''Needless to say, the interest you took in organisational matters energised every karyakarta (worker).
-You made efforts to strengthen systems in the party, by setting up more party offices, ensuring they are active hubs of public service and elaborating on the exact roles of each party position.''
-Modi said personally he has benefited from Naidu's counsel on many matters during their interactions over the last many decades. ''As the vice president, your objective understanding of governance issues combined with your extensive ministerial experience and legislative knowledge was extremely enriching.
-You viewed every subject from the prism of 'Nation First' and then gave your views,'' Modi recalled.
+"I will always remain an admirer of your zest for life.
+Your hospitality is exceptional.
+During your annual Sankranti gathering, one can see the vibrant colours, culture and cuisine of the Telugu people on full display," he said.
+Meanwhile, Jagdeep Dhankhar on Thursday took oath as the 14th Vice President of India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)